dronomyio/microstructure_lead_lag_relationships/README.md

 ## ===============INTUITION===============================

+In modern markets, the same asset trades on multiple exchanges simultaneously (e.g., AAPL on NASDAQ, NYSE, BATS).
+Due to technological differences, geographic distances, and market microstructure, price discovery often happens first on one exchange and then propagates to others with a delay measured in microseconds or nanoseconds.

 # Graphical Intuition of Lead-Lag Correlation Analysis
 ## 1. What We're Actually Measuring - Lead-Lag Relationship
 PRICE SERIES OVER TIME: